 - The Umbria Ensemble -

-Programme: I have written or arranged the following:
+Programme: I wrote, or arranged the following:

 Danny Boy -Soprano (Andrea Rodall), String Nonet

 My Irish grandmother ploughed with a sulky plough and team, she usually placed the latest of her brood of eleven in a basket, ploughed up and back, then checked on the baby: if it fussed, she sang it 'Danny Boy'.
 The tune was written 500 years ago by a blind Irish Clan chief Rory O’Cahan.
 During the first world war, Englishman Fred Weatherly added the words we know today, after his sister wrote to him about a tune she heard Irishmen singing in a pub in Idaho!
 Australian composer Percy Grainger created a string version of the piece in the twenties.
 I couldn't resist tinkering with it, while trying to find a way to my own version.